LukasProgram/LaneNet-Masterwork/matlab-dataset/README.md

 1. Run MATLAB and the Automated Driving Toolbox
 2. Prepare the Lane Detection [Automation Class](https://de.mathworks.com/help/driving/examples/automate-ground-truth-labeling-of-lane-boundaries.html)
 3. Load both files (cameraParameters.m , IntersectionFinder.m)
-4. Run the script cameraPerameters.m to load all parameters into the MATLAB workspace 5  Run the Ground Truth Labeler application
+4. Run the script cameraParameters.m to load all parameters into the MATLAB workspace 5  Run the Ground Truth Labeler application
 6. Load an image sequence (the folder with the dataset)
 7. Create a [ROI label definition](pictures/roi.png)